foxfox59/lyllyplayer/README.md

 - Improve window snapping (currently feels jittery at best)
 - Playlist enhancements (sorting, queue, adding files/URLs to existing playlists, etc)
 - Improve search (add ability to search for playlists in addition to individual songs/videos)
+- Lyrics display?
+Not a very high priority, but it might be amusing
 - Linux builds — desktop player on Linux (would require significant changes)
 - Android release — mobile variant (requested feature by testers, would require very significant changes)
 - I18N - currently only in English, add support for multiple languages and make sure themes don't break